maricard18/slack-bot/README.md

 # Happy Birthday Slack Bot

 This project is about developing a `slackbot`.
 The objective of this bot is to run trough the data base and check if it's anyone birthday.
-If it's the case the bot will send a creative message using `openAI` and tagged them in the chat.
+If it's the case, the bot will send a creative message using `openAI` and tagged them in the chat.

 ## Screenshots